yoninazarathy/JuliaCon2021-StatisticsWithJuliaFromTheGroundUp/README.md

 ```
 The first time you run `notebook` you may be asked if to install `Conda`.
 Recommended to hit `y`.

-5. In the Jupyter envionrment that opens in your web browser, navigate to the correct folder, open the *Workshop.ipynb* file, and run the first few cells.
+5. In the Jupyter envionrment that opens in your web browser, navigate to the correct folder, open the *Workshop.ipynb* file, and run the first few cells up to the section `Why Julia?`.
 These cells will install the needed packages in the enviornment for the workshop.
+This will take some time but only needs to be run once.